edbarseghyan/FirstApp/README.md

 ## My First app
 ### This is an application to ask you for your name and age and then greet you.
 >>>>>>> slave
+This rep is a collection of ideas.
+Fell free to be.